 The river is problematic in another way: it is so heavily polluted that it is unsuited for agricultural use.
 More than four billion tons of sewage are dumped into the river each year.

-And, as China continues to industrialize at breakneck speed, the Yellow River has devolved into a toxic waste dump, causing river water to turn colors other than yellow.
+As China industrializes at breakneck speed, the Yellow River has devolved into a toxic waste dump, causing river water to turn colors other than yellow.

-Environmental activists in China, on the other hand, want to clean up the Yellow River.
-Green Camel Bell was founded in 2004 to improve western China’s depleting ecosystems and aware people of pollution.
-0ppo
+On the other hand, environmental activists in China want to clean up the Yellow River.
+Green Camel Bell was founded in 2004 to improve western China’s depleting ecosystems and people’s awareness of pollution.

 The Chinese government must halt communities and industries from dumping rubbish into the Yellow River, and the river’s color will hopefully revert to its previous state.